-A brief presentation that covers both the defined benefit plan and the deferred compensation program.
-Includes changes in net position, contributions, balances, returns, etc.
+A brief presentation that includes changes in net position, contributions, balances, returns, etc.

 A lengthy, detailed report that provides SERS' audited financial statements and a wealth of information about the fund's holdings, asset allocations, returns, investment managers, fees, and other data; published by June 30 of each year.